nasa/refine/README.md

 which assume that `tetgen` is in your shell path or `aflr3` is in your shell path with `--mesher aflr` option.
-A `project-vol.meshb` is output that includes the surface mesh, volume mesh, mesh-to-geometry associtivity, and EGADSlite data.
+A `project-vol.meshb` is output that includes the surface mesh, volume mesh, mesh-to-geometry associativity, and EGADSlite data.

 ## Mesh Adaptation